26 minute read

 These methods all take the angle of rotation in radians.
 Then we can simply calculate sine and cosine of the angle before constructing a matrix with the appropriate values.

-Add the scale method to the Matrix class for scaling transformations.
+Add the scale method to the Matrix class for the scaling matrix.

 @staticmethod